mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 Publishing a mod is simple, after making sure your mod is ready for release, you just press the `Publish` button in the `Mod Sources` menu.
 Before publishing, however, do the following:

 ### Set a Version
 Set a version in your build.txt.
 Something like `0.1` is good for an initial release.
+Please use semantic versioning: `major.minor.patch` You are not allowed to use letters for the version

 ### Fill out description.txt
 This is the description that potential users will read when deciding if they will download, make it good.